Domestic Violence Charges Your Defense Starts Here

 My clients work directly with me, ensuring clear communication and consistent support throughout the legal process.
 I never pass cases off to associates or assistants.

 • Dismissed State v.
-A.B. (driving with a suspended license)
+M.W. (possession of a controlled substance)

 • Dismissed State v.
-A.C. (burglary of a habitation)
+T.R. (assault on a family member)

-The penalties for a domestic violence case depend on the particular charge.
+The penalties for a domestic violence case depend on the specific charge.

 Misdemeanor Penalties